jsh58/Genrich/README.md

 ```
 * `-y`: unpaired alignments will be kept, just as they appear in the SAM/BAM
 * `-w <int>`: unpaired alignments will be kept, with their lengths changed to the given value (from their 5' ends)
-* `-x`: unpaired alignments will be kept, with their lengths changed to the average length of properly paired alignments (excluding those aligning to skipped chromosomes [`-e`])
+* `-x`: unpaired alignments will be kept, with their lengths changed to the average length of fragments inferred from properly paired alignments (excluding those aligning to skipped chromosomes [`-e`])

 <figure>
   <img src="figures/figure2.png" alt="Alignment analysis" width="700">